 CNV of uncertain significance

 Due to the high resolution of the test we may identify copy number variations (CNV) of uncertain significance.
-The challenge here is to prepare patients and their families in advance that we may find CNV(s) of uncertain clinical significance, but also to explain that this is an evolving field and we are constantly learning about the degree of genetic variation in humans.
-For that reason, our interpretation of such CNVs may change in the future and patients will be contacted if appropriate.
+The challenge here is prepare patients and their families in advance that we may find CNV(s) of uncertain clinical significance but that this is an evolving field and we are constantly learning about the degree of genetic variation in humans such that our interpretation of such CNVs may change in the future and that they will be contacted if appropriate.
 This uncertainty can cause anxiety for patients and families thus counselling them in advance of this potential outcome is important.

 CNV of variable penetrance